Pinta365/WebPulseBackend/docs/src/frontend.md

 ---
 title: "Front-end Setup"
-nav_order: 4
+nav_order: 3
 ---

-# Setting up the front-end for WebPulse
+# Setting up the frontend for WebPulse

 Learn how to set up an own instance of WebPulse Analytics front-end.
 The repo of the front end is [https://github.com/pinta365/webpulseanalytics](https://github.com/pinta365/webpulseanalytics).